ins7itia/PacktpubToKindle/README.md

 * user.password is your Packtpub account's password.

 ## Notes
 It is possible if the script is executed several times on the same book, Kindle will have several same documents in the library.
-Thus, I put a simple code to ask whether continue sending in case when the book has already been sent before.
-It is bad idea when someone tries to run this script automatically.
+Thus, if you do not want multiple same documents to be stored in your Kindle, run once a day (usually after 08:00).
+It is very useful when used by regular scheduler (daily), launched from server.